cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-1xxx-errors.md

 ### Resolution

-Contact [Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476) with the following details:
+[Contact Cloudflare Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) with the following details:

 1. Your domain name
 2. A screenshot of the 1018 error including the **RayID** mentioned in the error message
-3. The time and timezone the 1018 error occurred
+3. A [HAR file](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/) captured while duplicating the error

 ___